 Nomad in a nutshell

 The Nomad is the Mercenary version of a standard heavy warjack - about as simple and straightforward as a warjack gets.
 It fills the space in Mercenary armies held by the Slayer, Ironclad, Crusader, and Juggernaut in other factions: the cheap, bog-standard heavy intended to absorb enemy fire and whack stuff.
-It has one job and it does it well.
+It has one job and it does it well enough.
 Like all heavy warjacks it can trample, throw, and do other standard power attacks.
-Add its low cost to its big sword and its decent ARM from its buckler and you have a nice cheap roadblock that, in terms of points versus toughness ratio, can't easily be beaten.
+Add its low cost to its big sword and its decent ARM from its buckler and you have a nice cheap beater with a 10" charge that is the envy of many factions.

 Combos & Synergies